juanmorschrott/Server/README.md

 ### Postman

-You will find a folder with some test requests.
+You will find a folder named Postman with some test requests.